 - MailShot Group Contacts can be used in the bcc: fields in emails, to protect privacy.

 - Easily select or deselect team members in moments.

 - Rapidly import existing groups from your device address book into MailShot.

 - Add multiple contacts quickly by selection from a checklist.

 What are you waiting for?
 Just click on the App Store logo at the bottom of this page to give it a try, and join over 240,000 of our satisfied customers.

 MailShot builds group emailing into tens of thousands of iOS apps.
 It is compatible with any iOS app which uses the standard Mail interface.

-It is not compatible with calendar apps, or certain email providers’ own mail apps. (though we have found that it can be used from Android, and from Outlook using the iCloud plug-in).
+It is not compatible with calendar apps, or certain email providers’ own mail apps. (though we have found that it can be used from Android devices too).

 MailShot handles group email, not SMS or iMessages. (please try our TextShot app for that)

 Under iOS6 and 7, all apps now need to ask for permission if they read and write to your contacts.
 MailShot reads and writes contacts entirely on your device- your contacts’ information is not shared with us, nor with any third party.